 Objective: To preserve and protect the openness of the Green Belt, the rural character, the landscape, important views, natural features and biodiversity.

-The policies which arose from this objective reflect national and local government policies on landscape and the environment and aim to provide protection for aspects specific to Woodford.
+The policies which arose from this objective reflect national and local government policies on landscape and the environment and aim to provide protection for aspects specific to the Woodford Neighbourhood Area.
 (1-6)